 Huffington Post Japan published an article about an event organized by Timeout Tokyo in which panelists discussed what they called metatourism (メタ観光)—the idea that travelers can attribute multiple layers of meaning to physical places in a variety of ways.
 Contents tourism, specifically that involving games, films and animation, is referenced as an example of a very active layer within metatourism, but is considered as part of a wider scope that also includes geographical and historical filters.
 The act of tagging locations through social media platforms with photos, coordinates and information specific to the filter creates metadata.
 Potential tourists can use that metadata to create travel itineraries, and visitors can access it in real time and on the spot using smartphones, allowing them to simultaneously experience real and virtual content on their journeys.

-Harbor Business Online published an article about the potential for anime tourism to economically prop up local train lines that would normally rely on subsidies, but tempers this with acknowledgement that many factors, not just the mere fact of a tie-in, contribute to strong anime-induced demand, and that even successful cases may ultimately be time limited.
+Harbor Business Online published an article about the potential for seichijunrei to economically prop up local train lines that would normally rely on subsidies, but tempers this with acknowledgement that many factors, not just the mere fact of a tie-in, contribute to strong anime-induced demand, and that even successful cases may ultimately be time limited.